-Surely, straightening an extremely curly and unmanageable beard does take some heavy-duty tools like using a beard straightener or even blow-drying the beard, and that’s not what we will be focusing on here.
+One option is of course, just straightening the beard, but that takes some heavy-duty tools like using a beard straightener or even blow-drying the beard, and that’s not what we will be focusing on here.

 Instead, I’m going to present to you a super-simple, quick, morning beard routine template to follow that will come with these benefits:

 - Daily beard itch and beard dandruff prevention.

 Ready to get started?
 Well, let’s get rid of that bed beard then. ↓

 Start with Some Beard Brushing

 The first thing you want to do to your beard after you wake up is brushing.

 Nothing fancy here, just grab your trusted boar-bristle beard brush and brush around your facial hair for a minute or two to remove any dead skin cells, dandruff, and other nasties hiding in your beard.